Live Chat Now

 • Document preparation

 CPAs are often tasked with ensuring that the financial documents of a company meet requirements set by certain regulatory bodies.
-A CPA may also work with clients to prepare documents for tax purposes.
+A CPA may also work with clients in the area of tax preparation, gathering information and preparing state or federal tax forms.

 • Client advisement

 Because of the high standards that Certified Public Accountants must meet, they may work as financial advisors to companies in a variety of industries.
-In this role, a CPA would use their knowledge of accounting to provide a company with accounting advice for financial planning, analysis and expense management among other things.
+In this role, a CPA would use their knowledge of accounting to provide a company with accounting advice for financial planning, analysis, tax planning and expense management, among other things.

 Keep in mind that a Certified Public Accountant is a professional designation and not a job title or position.
 The duties, responsibilities and title held by a CPA may differ based on the position or company.